FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: match extcommunity WORD

+.. clicmd:: match extcommunity-limit (0-65535)

+   This command matches BGP updates that use extended community list and IPv6 extended community list, and with an extended community list count less or equal than the defined limit.
+Setting extended community-limit to 0 will only match BGP updates with no extended community.

 .. clicmd:: set extcommunity none

    This command resets the extended community value in BGP updates.
 If the attribute is